appeltel/website-ericappelt/pythonclass/index.md

 core language itself.
 I believe that once one has such a foundation, an enterprising researcher will be well positioned to further learn libraries and tools on their own.

+## Course Format

+The course will consist of 75 minute interactive sessions.
+In these, I will present concepts and interactively explore them on the python interpreter while course attendees follow along on their own laptops, allowing each student to try variations on their own.
+It is my hope and expectation that this exploration is frequently interrupted by questions about the examples which we will further investigate.
+I will leave ample room in the material to accommodate such investigation.

+I will assign exercises to be worked on between course sessions, and optional readings from two selected textbooks.
+There will be no formal evaluations, but I hope that students will find the exercises useful and I will make myself available to help with the exercises.

+## Time and Location